Experienced, Aggressive Colorado Defense Attorney

 Since Colorado legalized many forms of recreational marijuana use, its residents and citizens should be reminded that driving under the influence of any kind of drug, including legal marijuana, can be highly dangerous and is a serious crime.
 Driving under the influence of marijuana can allow police to pursue marijuana-related criminal charges against you.

 Residents and citizens of the state of Colorado should be aware of the different factors that play into a driving under the influence of drugs, or DUID, charge.
 In some cases, officers that handle a DUID case may be poorly or insufficiently trained.
 Sometimes, those officers that are trained properly simply make mistakes.
 There are plenty of potential errors that can occur when looking for signs of impaired driving.
 Police officers are taught to look for divided attention, poor coordination, and a slowed internal clock when determining whether somebody is driving under the influence of marijuana, or other drugs.
 However, these indicators are often subjective, and reliable testing is lacking.
-An experienced Grand Junction DUI lawyer will be able to analyze all the details of the case and find a silver lining.
+An experienced Grand Junction DUI attorney will be able to analyze all the details of the case and find a silver lining.

 Another common mistake made by law enforcement officers and courts is treating DUID cases as if they were driving under the influence of alcohol cases.
 The responsibility of showing the flaw in this thinking is on the defense team, and can be done by using better experts, a thorough understanding of the law, and a fundamental grasp of the science that’s involved in these sort of cases.
-Do not wait to ask for the professional help of a Grand Junction DUI attorney.
+Do not wait to ask for the professional help of a Grand Junction DUI Law Office

 With DUID prosecutions on the rise, and the recreational use of marijuana becoming more prevalent in the state, it is no surprise that police are paying more attention to these cases.
-Grand Junction DUI lawyer Mark S. Rubinstein is actively defending against these sort of charges, using his extensive experience to advocate on his clients’ behalf.
+Grand Junction DUI attorney Mark S. Rubinstein is actively defending against these sort of charges, using his extensive experience to advocate on his clients’ behalf.

 Our law firm has a firm command on the following: